|AL PITCHERS||POS||TEAM||BTP||NL PITCHERS||POS||TEAM||BTP|

-National League pitchers—In addition to leading all players, Scherzer also leads NL pitchers for the 13th straight week, 6.7 points ahead of second-place player Aaron Nola of the Phillies (13.4), who ranks eighth overall.
+National League pitchers—In addition to leading all players, Scherzer also leads NL pitchers for the 13th straight week, 6.7 points ahead of second-place player Aaron Nola of the Phillies (14.4), who ranks sixth overall.

 American League batters—Martinez (8.5 points) leads the category for the fifth week in a row, picking up no points since last week.
 He leads second-place player Francisco Lindor of the Indians (7.9 points).
 Martinez ranks 30th among all players.

 National League batters—Suarez (7.5 points) leads the category for the 10th week in a row, picking up no points in the past week.
 He leads second-place player Brandon Crawford of the Giants (7.5).
 Though both Suarez and Crawford have 7.5 Box-Toppers points for the season, Suarez ranks ahead because he had more 2017 Box-Toppers points—3.5 vs. 1.7.
 Suarez ranks 43rd among all players.